Agents

 Why Semantic Kernel matters in production LLM and agent systems

 Semantic Kernel failures usually come from orchestration drift, not a single bad completion.
-A planner may choose a refund plugin before checking policy, call a search function with the wrong tenant filter, retry a slow enterprise API until cost spikes, or merge stale memory into a customer-facing answer.
+A planner chooses a refund plugin before checking policy, calls a search function with the wrong tenant filter, retries a slow enterprise API until cost spikes, or merges stale memory into a customer-facing answer.
 The final response can look coherent while the workflow skipped a required control.

 Developers feel this as hard-to-reproduce runtime behavior.
 A planner prompt, plugin schema, function signature, memory connector, or model route can change the path through the kernel without changing the user-facing prompt.
 SREs see longer traces, rising p99 latency, repeated function-call spans, and token-cost-per-trace drift.
 Product teams see inconsistent task completion across customer cohorts.
 Compliance teams need an audit trail when a Semantic Kernel workflow touches regulated data, financial actions, or access-control decisions.

 This matters for 2026 multi-step systems because Semantic Kernel is often embedded inside enterprise services rather than used as a notebook demo.
-It may sit between Microsoft-oriented application code, Azure-hosted models, internal plugins, RAG systems, and gateway policies.
-Unlike a simple LangChain chain that is often debugged as a sequence of calls, Semantic Kernel can hide behavior behind planners, plugin collections, and function invocation filters.
+It sits between Microsoft-oriented application code, Azure-hosted models, internal plugins, RAG systems, and gateway policies.
+Unlike a simple LangChain chain that is often debugged as a sequence of calls, Semantic Kernel can hide behavior behind planners, plugin collections, and function-invocation filters.
 Reliability work therefore needs trace-level evidence for the route the kernel actually took.

 How FutureAGI handles Semantic Kernel

 FutureAGI’s approach is to treat Semantic Kernel as a traceable agent runtime with measurable decisions at each planner and function boundary.
-The specific surface is the traceAI semantic-kernel integration listed for Semantic Kernel workflows.
+The anchor is the traceAI-semantic-kernel integration.
 A production run should preserve the user request, planner step, selected plugin, function name, arguments, model call, tool output, latency, status, and final response under one trace.

 Example: a banking support service uses Semantic Kernel to triage a charge-dispute request.
 The expected route is classify_intent -> check_policy -> fetch_transactions -> draft_response -> compliance_review.
-FutureAGI records each step as agent.trajectory.step, tracks model token fields such as llm.token_count.prompt when emitted, and connects function-call metadata to the final answer.
+FutureAGI records each step as agent.trajectory.step, tracks model token fields such as llm.token_count.prompt, and connects function-call metadata to the final answer.
 ToolSelectionAccuracy checks whether the correct plugin was selected.
-FunctionCallAccuracy checks whether the function and arguments matched the task.
-TaskCompletion, TrajectoryScore, and StepEfficiency catch skipped review, repeated planning, or excess calls.
+TrajectoryScore catches skipped review, repeated planning, or excess calls.
+TaskCompletion scores whether the dispute was actually resolved.

 The engineer’s next action is concrete.
-If eval-fail-rate-by-kernel-version rises after a planner prompt update, they open failed traces, export the examples into a regression dataset, and block release until FunctionCallAccuracy and TaskCompletion recover.
+If eval-fail-rate-by-kernel-version rises after a planner prompt update, they open failed traces, export the examples into a regression dataset, and block release until TaskCompletion and TrajectoryScore recover.
 The fix might be a narrower plugin registry, stricter JSON schema, a pre-guardrail before sensitive functions, or a model fallback in Agent Command Center for low-confidence planning steps.

 Measure Semantic Kernel by scoring the final outcome and the route through the kernel: